 In (1) the first element is considered as an argument expression and the second as the functional expression.
-In (2) the roles are inverted: the first element is the functional expression and the second- the argument expression.
-Thus in (2) a typeraising rule, generally admitted in categorial grammars has been applied: this rule turns arguments into functions over functions over these arguments.
+In (2) the roles are inverted: the first element is the functional expression and the second is the argument expression.
+Thus in (2) a type-raising rule, generally admitted in categorial grammars, has been applied: this rule turns arguments into functions over functions over these arguments.

-Type-raising is one of the tools used in the strategy of flexible categories that is the proposal that some linguistic units identified by the (categorial) grammar may have many categories associated with them and thus take their denotations among various logical types.
-As seen from (1) and (2) type-raising is related to the rule of function application.
-Other syntactic rules, such as for instance function composition (cf. Geach 1972), can be used to define other type changing operators which enrich the tools allowing type shifting (cf. Partee and Rooth 1983, Partee 1987 for some empirically justified pioneering proposals).
+Type-raising is one of the tools used in the strategy of flexible categories.
+It amounts to the proposal that some linguistic units identified by the (categorial) grammar may have many categories associated with them and thus take their denotations among various logical types.
+As seen from (1) and (2), type-raising is related to the rule of function application.
+Other syntactic rules, such as for instance function composition (cf. Geach 1972), can be used to define other type changing operators that enrich the tools allowing type shifting (cf. Partee & Rooth 1983; Partee 1987, for some empirically justified pioneering proposals).

-Obviously from a theoretical point of view there is no reason for this process of inversion of roles between a function and its argument to stop: the reduction indicated in (3) is also possible:
+Obviously, from a theoretical point of view there is no reason for this process of inversion of roles between a function and its argument to stop: the reduction indicated in (3) is also possible:

-$$(3) S/(S/NP) + S(S/(S/NP)) = S$$
+$(3) \quad S/(S/NP) + S(S/(S/NP)) = S$

-In (2) the category of the subject NP has been raised to the functional category S(S/NP)) and in (3) the verb phrase which was the argument expression of category S/NP in (2) becomes functional expression of category S(S/(S/NP)).
-Thus in (3) the VP has been raised to the category S(S/(S/NP)) whose type is now $\langle\langle\langle e,t\rangle\rangle\rangle\rangle\rangle\rangle$.
-This means that such raised VPs denote a set of type $\langle 1 \rangle$ quantifiers and consequently the sentence of the form (4), where VP^R is a raised VP (that is VP^R is the abbreviation of the category S(S/(S/NP))), is true iff the quantifier denoted by the NP belongs to the set denoted by the VP^R :
+In (2) the category of the subject NP has been raised to the functional category S(S/NP) and in (3) the verb phrase, which was the argument expression of category S/NP in (2) becomes functional expression of category S(S/(S/NP)).
+Thus, in (3) the VP has been raised to the category S(S/(S/NP)) whose type is now $\langle\langle\langle e, t \rangle t \rangle t \rangle$ .
+This means that such raised VPs denote a set of type $\langle 1 \rangle$ quantifiers and consequently the sentence of the form (4), where $VP^R$ is a raised VP (that is, $VP^R$ is the abbreviation of the category S(S/(S/NP))), is true iff the quantifier denoted by the NP belongs to the set denoted by the $VP^R$ :

-(4) $$NP + VP^R$$
+(4) $NP + VP^R$

-Of course VP^R is a verb phrase.
-It gets an additional category, that is VP^R is an abbreviation of S(S/(S/NP)) and is interpreted now by objects of type $\langle\langle\langle e,t\rangle\rangle t\rangle$ that is it denotes elements of $\wp(\wp(\wp(E)))$.
-Consequently, given this alternative, verb phrases act as functions taking subject NPs (which in this case necessarily denote type $\langle\langle e,t\rangle,t\rangle$ objects) as arguments.
+Of course $VP^R$ is a verb phrase.
+It gets an additional category, that is, $VP^R$ is an abbreviation of S(S/(S/NP)) and is interpreted now by objects of type $\langle\langle\langle e, t \rangle t \rangle t \rangle$ , that is, it denotes elements of $\wp(\wp(\wp(E)))$ .
+Consequently, given this alternative, verb phrases act as functions taking subject NPs (which in this case necessarily denote type $\langle\langle e, t \rangle, t \rangle$ objects) as arguments.